 I couldn’t do it.
 We wouldn’t be going to Askja today.

-Both cars made the crossing successfully (although the first combined brute force, speed, and ignorance with almost terminal consequences) and, most importantly, gave us a route to follow through the river.
+Both cars made the crossing successfully (although the first combined brute force, speed, and ignorance with almost terminal consequences) and gave us a route to follow through the river.

 But my thoughts were still a contradictory mess.
 Yes, I had just seen two cars drive through the river, but that didn’t change the fact that I had never done this before.
 I continued to stare nervously at the river; trembling at the possibility of failure, but with an increasing resolve to succeed.
-My wife, Sarah, always quicker to identify signs of my inner struggles than I am to acknowledge them, calmly helped to quiet my lingering fears.
+Witnessing my dilemma, Sarah (always quicker to identify signs of my inner struggles than I am to acknowledge them) calmly helped to quiet my lingering fears.

 As if preparing for total submersion, I took a deep breath, secured a vice-like grip on the steering wheel, and eased the car down the bank and into the river.
 Keeping a slow but steady pace, I steered in an arc towards the exit point.
 Within 15 seconds, we were driving safely up the bank on the other side – my exhaled breath misting the windscreen.
 Slowly, I prized my fingernails from the steering wheel and my pulse rate started to normalize – just in time for the next crossing.